-Native American cultures are a vibrant part of Wisconsin’s rich history.
-The state is home to 11 tribes – the most east of the Mississippi – providing both an educational and cultural experience for travelers.
-So, take a trip into history and add meaningful adventure to you next vacation.
+Native American cultures are a vibrant part of Wisconsin’s rich history and present-day cultural story.
+The state is home to 11 federally recognized tribes, most all of whom provide both educational and cultural experiences for travelers.
+So, experience an important part of Wisconsin’s story and add meaningful adventure to you next vacation.

 Forts Folle Avoine Historical Park in Danbury was once the site of fur trading posts and is now listed on the National Register of Historic Places.
 Located on 80 acres, the trading posts were re-discovered by archeologists in 1969 - they had been undisturbed for over 200 years!
 Learn about the fur trade with a re-enactment between traders and the Ojibwe tribe and explore a museum, outdoor wigwams and more.
 Tours are available of the park, and the buildings and grounds are wheelchair accessible.

-Drums pound, feet stomp and bright colors swirl at a traditional Native American Pow-Wow.
-Many celebrations are open to the public and are a great way to get a taste for a tribe’s customs.
+Drums pound, feet stomp and bright colors swirl at a traditional Native American powwow.
+Many celebrations are open to the public and are a great way to get a firsthand look into a tribe’s customs including bright regalia, music, food, artwork and more.
 Here are a few that take place regularly:

 Bear River Pow-Wow – in Lac du Flambeau